Black Christmas (1974 film): Remakes

 Black Christmas has been remade on two separate occasions, with the films differing significantly from the original.

 The first remake was written and directed by Glen Morgan and was released on December 25, 2006, by Dimension Films and MGM Distribution Co.
 It is loosely based on the original film, containing more graphic content and a focus into the past of Billy.
 Andrea Martin was the only original cast member to appear in the film, and Clark served as an executive producer.

-The second remake was directed and co-written by Sophia Takal.
-Starring Imogen Poots and Cary Elwes, the film was released on December 13, 2019, by Universal Pictures.
+The second remake was directed and co-written by Sophia Takal, and starring Imogen Poots and Cary Elwes.
+The film was released on December 13, 2019, by Universal Pictures.

-It's Me, Billy: A Black Christmas Fan Film
+Fan films

-A short fan film funded through an Indiegogo campaign was released on YouTube and Vimeo with the title It's Me, Billy, in May 2021.
-It is billed as an "unofficial sequel" to the original film and picks up the story 50 years later, following the granddaughter of Jess Bradford.
+A short fan film funded through an Indiegogo campaign was released on YouTube and Vimeo with the title It's Me, Billy, in 2021.
+It is billed as an "unofficial sequel" to the original film and is set fifty years after the original, following the granddaughter of Jess Bradford.
 The film was written, produced, and directed by Dave McRae and Bruce Dale and acts as a concept for a feature film as well as the first part of a two-part story.
-The film is available for free.
-It's Me, Billy was nominated for Best Cinematography in the Dramatic Short category at the 65th annual CSC (Canadian Society of Cinematographers) awards.

-It's Me, Billy Chapter 2

-On May 1, 2023, it was announced that It's Me, Billy Chapter 2 had begun crowdfunding on Indiegogo and that original film stars Olivia Hussey and Lynne Griffin would be joining the cast.
+In 2023, crowdfunding for It's Me, Billy Chapter 2 started on Indiegogo and that Olivia Hussey and Lynne Griffin, who starred in Black Christmas, were in the cast.
 Once again directed by Canadian filmmakers Dave McRae and Bruce Dale, Chapter 2 is a direct sequel to It's Me, Billy (2021) picking up immediately where that film ended.
-On November 4, 2023, it was announced that Hussey had pulled out of the project for health reasons.
-On November 6 it was announced that the role of Jess Bradford had been recast with Canadian actress Lisa Kovack.
-A teaser trailer for It's Me, Billy Chapter 2 was released on December 19, 2023.
-The film's official trailer was released on August 13, 2024.
-It's Me, Billy Chapter 2 was released on Friday, October 11, 2024, to commemorate the 50th anniversary of when the original Black Christmas was first released in Canada and is available on both YouTube and Vimeo.
+However, Hussey pulled out of the project for health reasons and was replaced by Lisa Kovack.
+It's Me, Billy Chapter 2 was released on October 11, 2024, to commemorate the 50th anniversary of when the original Black Christmas was first released in Canada.